Myopengrid/mwi/README.md

 Mwi is a web interface and content management system for opensim.
 ## Installation

-Make sure to set full permissions on the Mwi storage folder
+Make sure to set full permissions on the Mwi storage directory

     chmod -R 777 storage

-Upload the contents of the Mwi public directory to your webserver public directory in some host providers it's called public_html, httdocs, etc. All the other folders MUST be outside your server public directory.
+Upload the contents of the Mwi public directory to your webserver public directory.
+In some host providers it's called public_html, httdocs, etc. All the other folders MUST be outside your server public directory.